hashgraph/hedera-mirror-node/docs/database/zfs.md

 ### GKE Requirements

-1. all the nodes must have zfs utils installed (handled by installing the common helm chart with zfs enabled)
+1. all the nodes must have ZFS utils installed (handled by installing the common helm chart with ZFS enabled)
-2. The zpool has been set up for provisioning the volume (handled by installing the common helm chart with zfs enabled)
+2. The zpool has been set up for provisioning the volume (handled by installing the common helm chart with ZFS enabled)
 3. !Important!
-Node pools that have zfs volumes need to have a service account configured that allows them permission to create and attach disks.
+Node pools that have ZFS volumes need to have a service account configured that allows them permission to create and attach disks.
 The daemonset included in the helm chart performs this process.
     1. This can be done using the default service account for testing and just enabling the following scope `--scopes "https://www.googleapis.com/auth/cloud-platform"`